A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 To counteract the effects of the wind, you will need to adjust your aim.
 The amount you need to change will depend on the wind’s strength and the distance you are shooting.
 For a light breeze, a slight adjustment should suffice.
 For strong wind, you may need to adjust your aim considerably.

 Your skill level directly impacts the average bow shot on a deer.
-If you are a novice, your average shoot will be less accurate than an experienced hunter.
+If you are a novice, your average shot will be less accurate than that of an experienced hunter.
 The main reason is that beginners lack the experience to judge distance properly.

 Another factor that affects accuracy is muscle memory.
 The more you practice, the better your form and the more accurate your shots will be.
-Even experienced hunters can have an off day where their shots are less precise than usual.
+Even experienced hunters can have an off-day with less precise shots than usual.

 Who makes the fastest recurve bow?